GlennSlade/Reproducibility/README.md

 Analysis and results submitted for publication in Remote Sensing for Ecology and Conservation:
 ### Repeated drone photogrammetry surveys demonstrate that reconstructed canopy heights are sensitive to wind speed but relatively insensitive to illumination conditions.
-### Contributors: Glenn Slade*, Karen Anderson, Hugh A. Graham1, Andrew M. Cunliffe
+### Contributors: Glenn Slade*, Karen Anderson, Hugh A. Graham, Andrew M. Cunliffe